Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-import.md

 ---
-title: Import souboru BACPAC pro vytvoření databáze
+title: Import a BACPAC file to create a database
-description: Vytvoření databáze SQL newAzure importem souboru BACPAC.
+description: Create a newAzure SQL database by importing a BACPAC file.
 services: sql-database
 ms.service: sql-database
 ms.subservice: migration